quarantin/pz-server-tools/docs/PZSERVER.md

-# Usage

-## Install Project Zomboid Dedicated Server
+# Install Project Zomboid Dedicated Server
 To install a new pzserver, first you have to choose a system username for that server.
 Each pzserver instance needs a different username.
 Let's assume you want to use the username **pzserver1**.
 Run the following commands to create the new user, and replace **pzserver1** with whatever username you choose:

 	sudo useradd -m -k /etc/skel -s /bin/bash pzserver1